The application period is now closed.

-Applications are now being accepted for the 2021-2022 John Fetcher Upper Yampa Water Conservancy District Scholarship.
+Check back soon for the announcement of the recipients of the 2021-2022 John Fetcher Upper Yampa Water Conservancy District Scholarship.

 The Colorado Water Center partners in supporting the John Fetcher Upper Yampa Water Conservancy District Scholarship each academic year.

-The Upper Yampa Water Conservancy District provides up to two $2,000 one-year scholarships for full-time university student(s) working on a water-related degree program, including hydropower-related fields.
-The Colorado Water Center administers the scholarship.
-The scholarship provides financial assistance for one year to a committed and talented student who is pursuing a water-related career in any major at a public university within the state of Colorado.
-Preference will be given to juniors, seniors, or master’s candidates (with at least one year of studies remaining) in a water-related major, and to residents or former residents of Northwest Colorado or students working on water research in Northwest Colorado.
+The District provides up to two $2,000 one-year scholarships for full-time university student(s) who are pursuing a water-related career in any major at a public university within the state of Colorado.
+Preference is given to juniors, seniors, or master’s candidates (with at least one year of studies remaining) in a water-related major, and to residents or former residents of Northwest Colorado or students working on water research in Northwest Colorado.

 2020 – 2021 Award Recipients